moonfly-app/docs/content-guidelines-es.md

 Content Guidelines
 ------------------

-Last revised March 3, 2023.
+Last revised March 4, 2023.

 We encourage thoughtful debate with respect for all points of view.
 However, we forbid some behavior in order to maintain a secure and friendly environment where a variety of people can engage in meaningful conversations.

-Every profile and community on the platform is defined by its owner and users.
-Some of these users help manage the community as moderators.
-Please abide by the rules of communities in which you participate and do not interfere with those you are not a part of.
+Every profile and community is shaped by its owner and users.
+Some communities have their own rules, and moderators who are responsible for ensuring that everyone abides by the rules.
+It is important to work collaboratively with moderators and follow their guidance to ensure a positive experience for everyone in the community.
+Do not interfere with communities you are not a part of.

 In addition to community specific rules, all users on the platform must also abide by these Content Guidelines.
-We ask that you abide by not just the letter of these rules, but the spirit as well.
+We ask that you comply with not only the literal interpretation of these rules but also their intended meaning.
 Community specific rules which conflict with these Content Guidelines should be ignored.

 ### 1\.
 Behave